 Please join us as we travel the globe with nineteenth-century consuls!

-Abby Mullen is the host and executive producer of Consolation Prize.
+Abby Mullen was the host and executive producer of Consolation Prize.
 She is a term assistant professor in the Department of History and Art History at George Mason University.
 Her work focuses on the First Barbary War, where she encountered the four consuls who inspired this podcast: Richard O’Brien, James Leander Cathcart, William Eaton, and James Simpson.

 Megan Brett was a producer on Consolation Prize.
-She is a digital history associate at the Roy Rosenzweig Center for History and New Media.
+She was a digital history associate at the Roy Rosenzweig Center for History and New Media.
 She holds a PhD in American History from George Mason University.
 Her dissertation examined citizenship and identity in the United States through the lens of the Maury family, one of whom was a consul in Liverpool.

 Deepthi Murali was a producer on Consolation Prize.
-She is a postdoctoral research fellow at the Roy Rosenzweig Center for History and New Media.
+She was a postdoctoral research fellow at the Roy Rosenzweig Center for History and New Media.
 She has a PhD in Art History specializing in transcultural art and encounters of South Asia in the eighteenth and nineteenth centuries.

-Brenna Reilley is a research and production assistant for Consolation Prize.
+Brenna Reilley was a research and production assistant for Consolation Prize.
 She was an undergraduate student at George Mason University studying History and Nonprofit Studies.
 Her work includes social and cultural history projects, such as Women Tavern Keepers, Medical History in the Americas, and East German Cinema.